A primal-dual interior-point relaxation method with global and rapidly local convergence for nonlinear programs: Local convergence

-\sect{Local convergence}
+\section{Local convergence}

-In this section, we prove that, under suitable conditions, our algorithm with global convergence results (1) and (3) of \reft{mainglob} can be quadratically convergent to the KKT point of the original problem.
+In this section, we prove that, under suitable conditions, our algorithm with global convergence result (1) of \reft{mainglob} can be quadratically convergent to the KKT point of the original problem.
 For convenience of statement, we denote $w^*=(x^*,\la^*,s^*)$ and $w_k=(x_k,\la_k,s_k)\in\Re^{2n+m}$ for all $k\ge 0$.
 The following blanket assumptions are requested for local convergence analysis.